-AF1 – Golden Dorado Fishing Expedition in Bolivia – Angling Frontiers
+AF1 – Dorado Fishing Bolivia with Angling Frontiers

 - This trip is definitely not for the faint of heart, you will need an adventurous spirit for this one.

 - The water levels on this river allow for it to be fished by either wading or drifting, and there are plenty of opportunities to do some sight casting.

 - There are 2 Adventures that are offered: A base camp trip where you come back each day to a “luxury” Jungle camp and a “fly camp” where you are always on the move exploring new water.